 void Wt::Chart::WCartesianChart::setCrosshairEnabled (bool crosshair = true)

 void Wt::Chart::WCartesianChart::setFollowCurve (const WDataSeries * series)

 and when we turn them ON, we have the cross hair cursor that follows the chart data points.
 By the way, this is not in examples, but this works!
 So most of the work is already done.
 Now we only need one small thing that we can not find: we need to report the data point with cross hair cursor to the server.
 We tried to catch MouseMove events, but they return pixel position on chart widget and it is not easy to calculate which data point we are pointing to.

 We must be missing something and we need a hint.

-RE: Interactive Charts - Added by Ansif PI about 1 month ago
+RE: Interactive Charts - Added by Ansif PI 2 months ago

-RE: Interactive Charts - Added by Roel Standaert 8 days ago
+RE: Interactive Charts - Added by Roel Standaert about 1 month ago